- Have a good quality of life

 Section 2: Eligibility Criteria for a Canada Work Permit

-Before applying for the Canada work Permit, all applicants need to understand the eligibility criteria set by IRCC.
+Before applying for a Canada work permit or Canada work visa, applicants should understand the eligibility criteria set by IRCC.
 Sometimes, the Exact eligibility requirements may differ for types of work permits.General Requirements:

-Proof of Leave: Applicants must submit their proof to apply for a work permit.
+Proof of Leave: Applicants must prove that they will leave Canada once their work permit expires.
 You need to demonstrate to your immigration officer that you will exit the country immediately after the expiry of your Work Permit.

 Financial Support: The applicants should show that they have enough funds to support themself and their family

-Criminal Background Check: You should have 0 Criminal Background, and a police clearance certificate may be required.
+Criminal Background Check: Applicants should have a clean criminal record, and a police clearance certificate may be required.

-Good Health: Based on the job length and job type, the applicant must undergo a medical exam may be required
+Good Health: Depending on the job type and duration, a medical examination may be required.

 Documentation: Submit all the required documents, as provided any additional requirements by the immigration officer to prove your eligibility.